sathishkumar-k-0721/lumocart/MONGODB_AUTH_ERROR_SUMMARY.md

    - Make sure user has "Read and write" permissions

 3. **Correct Database Name?**
-   - Should be `giftwebsite` in the connection string
+   - Should be `lumocart` in the connection string

 4. **Network Access?**
    - If using MongoDB Atlas, check Network Access whitelist